probcomp/bayeslite/doc/bql.rst

       are updated; triggers and views are not, and must be dropped and recreated separately, due to limitations in sqlite3.

+      If table *name* has an implicit population, then both the table and its implicit population will be renamed to *newname*.

    FUTURE: Renaming columns (Github issue #35).

 Metamodeling Language (MML)